-- e.
+- f.
 Submit to the Director of Planning and Community Development a construction mitigation plan including, but not limited to, dust control measures, fill delivery schedules, stockpiling areas, and like matters.
-Other than site work and such other work as may be authorized in writing by the Director of Planning and Community Development, no other construction of units shall commence2 and no building permits shall be issued under this Comprehensive Permit until the Director of Planning and Community Development and other applicable staff has approved the Final Plans as being in conformance with this Decision.
-If no written response or comments have been given to the Applicant by the Building Commissioner and/or Director of Planning and Community Development concerning the Final Site Plans within forty-five (45) days after the Final Site Plan Submission Date, the Final Plans, as delivered, will be deemed to have been approved. - f.
-The Final Plans shall be in substantial compliance with the Approved Plans. - g.
+Other than site work and such other work as may be authorized in writing by the Director of Planning and Community Development, no other construction of units shall commence and no building permits shall be issued under this Comprehensive Permit until the Director of Planning and Community Development and other applicable staff has approved the Final Plans as being in conformance with this Decision.
+If no written response or comments have been given to the Applicant by the Building Commissioner and/or Director of Planning and Community Development concerning the Final Site Plans within forty-five (45) days after the Final Site Plan Submission Date, the Final Plans, as delivered, will be deemed to have been approved. - g.
+The Applicant shall include on the Final Plans all of the various changes that have occurred during the hearing process.
+These plans should reflect the changes to number of units, site plan changes including but not limited to surface parking, proposed grading, stormwater systems, garage elevation, location of tot lot, and other relevant site features. - h.
 The Final Plans shall include final design and details for the proposed roof stormwater storage system.
-The limits of rooftop storage shall be delineated and the outlet control for the rooftop storage is to be detailed. - h.
-The Final Plans shall show designated snow storage areas, consistent with the area shown on the Approved Plans - i.
+This is to include impacts from potential changes to the roofline along Dorothy Road and Littlejohn Street.
+The limits of rooftop storage shall be delineated and the outlet control for the rooftop storage is to be detailed. - The Final Plans shall have labeled the dimensions of the proposed rip-rap and provide a detail.
+The rip-rap dimensions shall be provided in calculations submitted as part of the Stormwater Report dated January, 2021. - j.
+The Final Plans shall show designated snow storage areas.
+The Applicant has indicated in their February 16, 2021 response letter that snow storage will be to the west of the surface parking and within the landscape areas at the courtyard entrance and adjacent to the courtyard entrance. - k.
 The Final Plans shall include the detail of the Outlet Control Structure shown on Sheet C-203 to be revised to more accurately depict that the invert of the 12" outlet pipe is at the top of the 30" inlet and to show the installation of the proposed backflow preventer.
-The Final Plans shall provide for the relocation of an existing utility pole, presently located in the area of the proposed driveway for duplex units 3 and 4.
-Applicant shall also coordinate with the utility company to relocate such pole.